shakircam/android-template/README.md

 # Android-Template
-Simple app built on top of Dagger Hilt & other best practices like MVVM, Navigation, Coroutines, Room, Databinding.
+Simple app built on top of Dagger Hilt & other best practices like MVVM, Navigation, Coroutines, Room, Databinding, Workmanager.
 # Libraries & Tools Used
 - Dagger Hilt
 - Coroutines